Jason Fox is a former Royal Marine Commando and Special Forces Sergeant.

 AKA ‘Foxy’, he joined the Royal Marines aged 16 and served for 20 years.

-Whilst in the SBS, Jason planned and led operations including hostage rescue, counter terrorism, counter insurgency, maritime counter terrorism, surveillance, body guarding and counter narcotic missions.
+While in the SBS, Jason planned and led operations including hostage rescue, counter-terrorism, counterinsurgency, maritime counter-terrorism, surveillance, bodyguarding and counter-narcotics missions.

 He also trained as a combat swimmer, demolitions expert, Special Forces dog handler and jungle survival expert.

 He left the Special Forces in 2012 and moved into the TV and Film industry.